Operations and Maintenance, Part of Indoor Air Quailty Design Tools for Schools

 - Contact information for key members of the design and construction team that dealt with features affecting IAQ, and for representatives of the equipment and products noted in this manual.

-Provide training to school staff appropriate to their roles.
+- Provide training to school staff appropriate to their roles (see sample training format).
 Consider utilizing those involved in the design and construction of the building, such as:

-- School Representative: The person within the school system who was most responsible for ensuring that the IAQ actions were properly implemented
+- School representatives within the school system who are most responsible for ensuring that the IAQ actions were properly implemented.

 References and Resources

 - Collaborative for High Performance Schools